dadoonet/DevoxxFR-2023/labs/lab4-soluce.md

 ## Prerequisite:
 - Adding a Machine Learning instance to your deplyment
 - This instance should be at least 16 GB RAM and 8 vCPU
-- Note: you can alwyas edit your deployment to add more capacity to ypur cluster.
+- Note: you can always edit your deployment to add more capacity to your cluster.
 - For both use cases, you need to clone the Eland repository then create a Docker image of Eland

    ```